chohyjee1021-tech/configurable_MAC_IP/mac_ip_trm.md

 ![Figure 1: High-level block diagram of the Configurable MAC IP](images/fig1_mac_block_diagram.png)

+*Fig 1.
+High-level block diagram of the Configurable MAC IP*

 The Configurable MAC IP is composed of modular functional blocks that collectively perform multiplication, accumulation, and result processing.
 This modular design improves readability, configurability, and ease of integration into SoC-level